buildkite/on-demand/agent-composer/README.md

 to your AWS Account before following the examples.

-To start adding task definitions, create a new source code repository for your infrastructure and create a `template.yml` file that looks like this:
+To start adding task definitions, create a new source code repository for your on-demand infrastructure and create a `template.yml` file that looks like this:

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09